 If you are among the first few freelancers to submit a proposal you can have an undue advantage of an increase in the chance of client interaction.

-As a new freelancer, it can be tough to get your first proposal accepted by a client and here is a simple trick that can help you accelerate the process of interacting with clients and increase your chance of winning your first proposal.
+Here is a simple trick that can help you accelerate the process of interacting with clients faster on Upwork with RSS to increase your chance of winning your first proposal.

-The first interaction of a freelancer with a client is the proposal (Outline of what I write in upwork proposal) and if you are among the first few freelancers to write proposal you can have an undue advantage of an increase in the chance of client interaction.
+The first interaction of a freelancer with a client is the proposal.
+So, if you are among the first few freelancers to write a proposal, you can have the undue advantage of an increase in the chance of client interaction.

 So how can you be notified of the projects first and write a proposal before others?

 Search for a suitable term that lists projects you want to be applying.
-Save the search.
+Now save the search.

-Now browse to your my account section and you will see the saved searches under your My Job Feed.
+Now browse to my account section, and you will see the saved searches under your My Job Feed.

-When new projects are posted in Upwork, RSS will be updated and you can be the first to take action on those projects.
+When new projects with your search criteria go live on Upwork, RSS will update, and you can be the first to write a proposal on these projects.

-Using this exact technique in Elance and now in Upwork have managed to close the process of awarding the project to me in under 24 to 48 hours on many occasions.
+Using this exact technique in Elance and now in Upwork has managed to close the process of awarding the project to me in under 24 to 48 hours on many occasions.